kvn-31/twn_devops-bootcamp/notes/16_prometheus_monitoring.md

   group_interval: 5m # how long to wait before sending a notification
   repeat_interval: 3h # repeat interval for all alerts
 ```

+## Monitor 3rd Party Applications (using Exporters)
+- not on Kubernetes level, but on application level
+- exporter
+  - is a simple application that connects to service (such as redis)
+  1. get metrics from service
+  2. translates to Prometheus format (time series data)
+  3. exposes metrics on HTTP endpoint (f.e. /metrics)
+- ServiceMonitor
+  - custom resource that tells Prometheus to scrape the metrics from the exporter
+  - defines which exporter to use, which metrics to scrape, how often

 ## Commands
 - `kubectl port-forward service/monitoring-kube-prometheus-prometheus 9090:9090 -n monitoring &` to access Prometheus UI